selva-dt3/Student-Information-System/StudentInformationSystemWebApp/README.SIS.md

 ## Notes

-- All operations are performed directly from the client using the Supabase JavaScript client.
 - Ensure RLS policies permit the anon key to perform desired actions for your use case (demo vs production).